Grab The Cobwebs, STAT!

 The best part?
 A 2006 study found that “small, nonserious burns healed faster when treated with gauze and a dash of honey, on average, than those treated with antibiotic creams and other dressings.” (source) A Cochrane Review of 19 trials with over 2,500 participants supports their analysis.

 This is seriously awesome stuff, huh?

 When blended with honey, lavender can help quickly reduce pain and fight infection.
-“Lavender contains Linalyl Acetate (24-45%) and Linalol (25-38%) which have local analgesic and anesthetic effects.
-It also contains Terpinen-4-ol (2-6%) which, like Linalol, is an antibacterial agent.
-These two contribute to Lavender’s anti-bacterial properties, which in the case of a burn is very important.” (source)
+“Lavender contains Linalyl Acetate (24-45%) and Linalol (25-38%) which have local analgesic and anesthetic effects.” (source)

 Apple Cider Vinegar

-Though there is not a consensus on why this works, my experience and at least one study show that diluted apple cider vinegar can rapidly accelerate the healing process while reducing scar tissue.
-Some say it is because the apple cider vinegar restores the damaged skin’s pH, while other’s say it’s due to the high percentage of “pectin, succared, vitamins (B1, B2, B6) (A, E, C), salt, mineral[s such as] as (sodium, calcium, magnesium, aluminum, phosphor, cobber, silicon, chlor).
+Though there is not a consensus on why this works, one study suggests that diluted apple cider vinegar can rapidly accelerate the healing process while reducing scar tissue.
+Some say it is because the apple cider vinegar restores the damaged skin’s pH, while other’s say it’s due to the high percentage of “pectin, succared, vitamins (B1, B2, B6) (A, E, C), salt, mineral[s such as] as (sodium, calcium, magnesium, aluminum, phosphor, cobber, silicon).